WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 1 male killed in car crash (flashback)

-2 female mentioned to have been shot dead
+1 female mentioned shot dead

 1 male beaten to death